Children's University Newcastle

 Children’s University Newcastle engages children in learning in its broadest sense.

 Participating children, between 7 and 14 years, are encouraged to discover new learning experiences outside of the classroom, in their local and regional community and on campus.
 The children build their own learning program by engaging in extracurricular activities throughout the year, recognising that learning happens everywhere and doesn’t have to be constrained by curriculum.

-UON is one of only a handful of universities offering this program in Australia.
-Facilitated by the Centre of Excellence for Equity in Higher Education, Children's University Newcastle is committed to facilitating the program in a way that prioritises relationships and the redistribution of resources across our communities.
+The University of Newcastle is one of only a handful of universities offering this program in Australia.
+Facilitated by the Pathways and Academic Learning Support Centre, Children's University Newcastle is committed to facilitating the program in a way that prioritises relationships and the redistribution of resources across our communities.

-We partner with schools across the Hunter, Central and Mid-North Coasts, learning destinations, Out of Home Care organisations and colleagues at UON to facilitate exciting learning opportunities for children in our communities.
+We partner with schools across the Hunter, Central and Mid-North Coasts, learning destinations, Out of Home Care organisations and colleagues at the University to facilitate exciting learning opportunities for children in our communities.